nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a certain patient by typing his/her name in the CLI
+1. Receptionist requests to find a certain patient by typing his/her name in the CLI
 2. PlannerMD shows a list of patients with that name
-3. User requests to edit the personal details of a specific person in the list
+3. Receptionist requests to edit the personal details of a specific person in the list
 4. PlannerMD edits the patient's personal details which is reflected immediately

     Use case ends.